git-town/git-town/README.md

 ### git hack

-_Cuts a new feature branch off the main branch.
-Even if you are right in the middle of something._
+_Cuts a new feature branch off the main branch._

+Scenario:
+While working on something you realize "Hey, this should be in its own branch.
-Run the command: `git hack [name of feature branch to create]`
+No problem, just run `git hack [name of feature branch to create]`, and a new branch is created for you, with all open changes copied over to it.

 <table>
   <tr>